Biography

 Early Background To Present Day

-His work today lives mostly in the short form — brief musical reflections that lean toward the darker, ironic, and quietly satiric edges of the human condition.
-These pieces observe gently, but honestly; they linger in the liminal spaces between vulnerability and distance, humour and heaviness, shadow and light.
+Today, Steven’s music lives largely in the short form — brief, reflective pieces that explore the darker, ironic, and quietly satiric edges of the human condition.
+His work inhabits the space between vulnerability and restraint, humour and heaviness, shadow and light.

 Teachers & training